-This message usually pops-up post login scenario.
+This message usually pops up in post-login scenario.
 Since each user has their own profile, and Windows needs to get you started from somewhere, it first checks for this.
-It is possible that due to some misconfiguration in the registry or global or user profile settings, location is not correct.
-It can also happen during an update or some irregular programs uninstallation, profile corruption and more.
+It is possible that due to some misconfiguration in the registry or global or user profile settings, the location is not correct.
+It can also happen during an update or some irregular program uninstallation, profile corruption, and more.

-When this happens, Windows creates a new desktop for you which has no data except for the default ones.
+When this happens, Windows creates a new desktop for you that has no data except for the default ones.
 This is what becomes scary.